Westixy/ChainVerif/README.md

   })
   .then(...)

-  // Many rules as object
+  // Many rules as object like before but many :)
   Verifier.verifyItems([item1, item2, ...])
   .then(results => results.map(({result}) => ...))